aws/aws-sdk-java-v2/archetypes/archetype-lambda/src/main/resources/archetype-resources/README.md

 This project contains an AWS Lambda maven application with [AWS Java SDK 2.x](https://github.com/aws/aws-sdk-java-v2) dependencies.

 #[[##]]# Prerequisites
-- Java 1.8+
+- Java 25+
 - Apache Maven
 - [AWS SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 - Docker

 #[[##]]# Development

-The generated function handler class just returns the input.
+The generated function handler class just returns empty string.
 The configured AWS Java SDK client is created in `DependencyFactory` class and you can add the code to interact with the SDK client based on your use case.

 #[[####]]# Building the project